rauwwww/exame_frame/README.md

 Below instructions explain how to get started using this template, either with or without live updates as source files changes.

 ## Mocha, chai testing
+1. Backend:
-Requires global installation of Mocha npm install -g mocha@2.3.1
+2. Requires global installation of Mocha npm install -g mocha@2.3.1
-Run tests by writing 'mocha' in root.
+3. Run tests by writing 'mocha' in root.

+4. Frontend:
+6. Go to client Folder
+5. Run test by writing ng-test

 ## Install prerequisities
 1. Install NodeJS (https://nodejs.org)